Now Available: 2022 MIPS Performance Feedback and Final Score

-If you submitted 2021 Merit-based Incentive Payment System (MIPS) data, you can now view your performance feedback and MIPS final score on the Quality Payment Program website
+If you submitted 2022 Merit-based Incentive Payment System (MIPS) data, you can now view your performance feedback and MIPS final score on the Quality Payment Program website.

-Your final performance feedback includes your MIPS Final Score and the Total Payment Adjustment that will apply after January 1, 2023.
-These are some examples of scores and matching payment adjustments:
+Your final performance feedback includes your MIPS Final Score and the Total Payment Adjustment that will apply after January 1, 2024.

 If a 2023 MIPS payment adjustment is applied to a payment made to a MIPS eligible clinician, the following codes will be displayed on the RA: